4Ax-Technologies/capture_device1/Network model.md

 The top five performing models in precision evaluation were then tested with the holdback test material and the resulting images in each case were assessed.
 It was noted that a single 1/3 x 1/3 50 epoch instance achieved a precision score of 95.108%, while the next 4 models were all
 1/2 x 1/2 60 epoch models and yielded results between 93.6243% and 93.5988%.
-The results demonstrated that for this specific used case accuracy
+The results demonstrated that for this specific use case accuracy
 (getting the class right) was more important than precision (drawing the bounding box in exactly the right place).
 In an autonomous vehicle application precision would be more important.